gratzt/AmericanCommunitiesSurvey/README.md

 ## How to find the table(s) and variable(s) you want

-The API landing page for all types of tables can be found [here](https://www.census.gov/data/developers/data-sets/acs-5year.html), though we will try to break this page down into each of the three types of tables.
+The Census maintained API information landing page for all types of tables can be found [here](https://www.census.gov/data/developers/data-sets/acs-5year.html), though we will try to break this page down into each of the three types of tables.

 **Data Profiles**

-Again the easiest way to tell if the data you are looking for is in the ACS is to start with the [Data Profiles](https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles/).
+The easiest way to tell if the data you are looking for is in the ACS is to start with the [Data Profiles](https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles/).
 There are four tables in the Data profiles: Social characteristics (table number DP02), Economic Characteristics (DP03), Housing Characteristics (DP04), and Demographic Characteristics (DP05), what and where DP01 is, is anyone's guess.
 If you see the variable you are interested in, then you need to find its variable code name, these codes are what are used to pull the data from the API.
 For example, the variable for the count of people over 16 employed in the civilian labor force is DP03\_0004E.
 Here DP03 is the table, 004 is the variable, and E indicates that it is the estimate (other types include PE = Percent Estimate, M=Margin of error, or PM = Percent Margin of Error).
 For the variable names of all data products described here everything before the first "\_" is the table name.

 The link below contains the list of all of the variables used across the four data profile tables for year 2021 and using the 5-year estimates.
 Note that the "acs5" can be changed to "acs1" and the year (in this case 2021) can be changed to any year between 2009 and the most recent available year (currently 2021).

 - [https://api.census.gov/data/2021/acs/acs5/profile/variables.html](https://api.census.gov/data/2021/acs/acs5/profile/variables.html)

-The descriptions in the above link are a little daunting, but are systematic and will make sense once we look at our specific example, DP03_004E.
+The descriptions in the above link are a little daunting, but are systematic and will make sense once we look at a specific example, DP03_004E.
 Below is a screen shot of the description, and below that is the Census Bureau's online table representation of DP03.

 ![Scheme](CensusVariableDescription.png)

 ![Scheme](CensusDataTableExample.png)

-In light of this, the descriptions of the variables begin to make a bit more sense.
+In light of this, the descriptions of the variables begins to make a bit more sense.
 We can understand the !! values to indicate nesting.
 Thus, DP03_004E is the count of employed people, considered to be in the civilian labor force, where the civilian labor force is nested under the total labor force, and where that labor force total is only for people 16 and older.
 It is a bit easier to start the other way though: among folks 16 years and older in the labor force, specifically the civilian labor force, DP03\_0004E is the employed count.

 One very important thing to note is that every so often the ACS adds, removes, or slightly changes variable definitions.
 For this reason, it is imperative to look at the list of variables from the year you are interested in.
 This is done by just changing the year in the URL provided above.